notlaW/twitterql/README.md

 ## Limitations

-The primary goal behind this protype was to demonstrate usage of a graphql implentation using Fastify.
+The primary goal behind this protype was to demonstrate a graphql implentation using Fastify.
 Fastify is a very low overhead extension of express that comes with modern nodejs features out of the box.
 Mercurius, the graphql plugin for fastify, aims to do the same for graphql servers and gateways.

 While the performance benefits are fantastic, for a protype app that is just looking to get functionality off of the ground: I found it a bit cumbersome.
 One call out was the way `graphql-shield` works, if an error is thrown in your resolver you end up with a not authorized message, a 500 and a swallowed error.
 In order to debug I had to turn off the auth functionality in order to get correct messages.
 This could be solved with a debug config object but I couldn't get it to work.